ssec/polar2grid/py/polar2grid/doc/source/verification/modis_verification.rst

     cd work
     polar2grid.sh crefl gtiff --true-color --false-color --fornav-D 10 --grid-configs ${POLAR2GRID_HOME}/grid_configs/grid_example.conf -g miami -f ../input

-The test case consists of a MODIS archived 5 minute HDF 4 Level 1 B granule files (1KM, HKM, QKM and Geolocation) for a Terra MODIS for a pass observed on 19 March 2017 at 16:30 UTC.
+The test case consists of a MODIS archived 5 minute HDF 4 Level 1B granule files (1KM, HKM, QKM and Geolocation) for a Terra MODIS pass observed on 19 March 2017 at 16:30 UTC.
 In this test, the polar2grid software is using the example configuration file (${POLAR2GRID_HOME}/grid_configs/grid_example.conf) and the lambert conformal conic (lcc) “miami” grid definition entry located within it.
-It will first create Corrected Reflectance files and then use those to create one true and one false color image at 300 m resolution, 500 lines x 700 elements centered on the US city of Miami in the state of Florida.
+It will first create Corrected REFLectance (CREFL) HDF4 files and then use those to create one true and one false color image at 300 m resolution, 500 lines x 700 elements centered on the US city of Miami in the state of Florida.
 The processing should run in less than 2 minutes and create 3 CREFL output MODIS GeoTIFF files, including both true and false color output images, and the individual Corrected Reflectance images that went into producing the final products.

 If the MODIS polar2grid processing script runs normally, it will return a status code equal to zero.
 If the MODIS polar2grid processing script encounters a fatal error, it will return a non-zero status code.